 Considering all the soap and water that constantly flows through your sink you’d think it would be eternally clean – unfortunately not.
+Which is why we've put together a rundown of how to clean a bathroom sink.
 Soap gunk, cosmetics stains, rust and water marks build up quickly without regular cleaning.
-But don't despair, we've put together an easy to follow guide to cleaning a sink to keep it looking as good as new.
+But don't despair, our easy to follow guide to cleaning a sink will have it restored to its original colour, and looking as good as new in no time.

 You will need